1. UDOT

 Email: ngochnour@utah.gov

-Kevin T. Van Tassell, Commissioner
+Kevin T. Van Tassell, Commissioner-at-Large

 Kevin T. Van Tassell is a retired Area President for Zions Bank.
 He fulfilled his 38 years with Zions in the Uintah Basin and doing Agriculture loans in the intermountain west.
 He attended both Brigham Young University and Utah State University Uintah Basin.